This post may contain affiliate links. Please read our privacy policy.

 Grilled Lobster Tail

-You can flip the lobster tail once during the grilling if you want grill marks on the top of the lobster.
-You will probably want to give it one final more baste on top of the lobster meat with the garlic butter (or just plain melted butter) when you take it off the grill, if you flip it upside down, so it stays on the meat, and doesn’t drip off into the fire.
+You can flip the lobster tail once if you want grill marks on the top of the lobster.
+You will probably want to give it one final more baste on top of the lobster meat with the garlic butter (or just plain melted butter) when you take it off the grill if you flip it upside down.
+This ensures the butter stays on the meat and doesn’t drip off into the fire.

-Get all the details on how to grill lobster tail!
+Get all the details about how to grill lobster tail!

 Steamed Lobster Tail